evncosta/100-Days-of-Code/Day 6/README.md

 - How parameters allow functions to work with different data
 - How return values enable functions to produce results
 - Basic algorithmic thinking and problem-solving strategies

-## 🎓 Course Context

-This day was part of **Day 6: Python Functions & Karel** in the 100 Days of Code curriculum.
-It provided essential foundation in function concepts that are critical for more complex programming tasks in subsequent days.

 ## 🧩 Exercise Types